apache/servicecomb-docs/java-chassis-reference/en_US/question-and-answer/question_answer.md

       transport: highway
 ```

-* When a microservice producer only opens the endpoint of the highway
+* When a microservice producer only provided the endpoint of the highway

-  * The consumer process only deploys the highway transport jar, and normally uses higway access.
+  * The consumer process only deploys the highway transport jar, and normally uses higway endpoint.
   * The consumer process can only be accessed if only the RESTful transport jar is deployed
   * The consumer process deploys both the highway and the RESTful transport jar, and the highway access is normally used.

-* When a microservice producer only opens RESTful endpoints
+* When a microservice producer only provided RESTful endpoints

   * The consumer process only deploys the highway transport jar and cannot access it.
   * The consumer process only deploys RESTful transport jars, which normally use RESTful access